 The newest addition is a topical anticholinergic medication self-applied at home using a medicated wipe (or "cloth").
 It's called Qbrexza, and should be available in October 2018.

 Additionally, healthcare providers and their patients are experimenting with combinations of treatments and getting good results.

-Due to side effects, oral medications are not usually recommended as a long-term solution but they certainly have their place when treating excessive sweating on large parts of the body, or when multiple areas are affected, or as a short-term solution during a special event (such as a presentation at work or an important family function.)
+Due to side effects, oral medications may not be recommended as a long-term solution, but they certainly have their place when treating excessive sweating on large parts of the body, when multiple body areas are affected, or as a short-term solution during a special event (such as a presentation at work or an important family function.)

-ETS surgery, although heavily advertised, is reserved for only certain severe cases of palmar hyperhidrosis (excessive sweating of the palms) that have not responded to any of the other treatment options, or combinations of the treatments.
-Before considering ETS treatment, physicians and their patients must fully consider and discuss the very real risks of permanent damage and severe side effects.
-When ETS is used to treat other focal areas of hyperhidrosis, there appears to be reduced benefit and increased risks.
+ETS surgery, although heavily advertised, is reserved for only certain severe cases of palmar hyperhidrosis (excessive sweating of the palms) that have not responded to any other treatment options or to combinations of treatments.
+Before considering ETS treatment, physicians and their patients must fully consider and discuss the real risks of permanent damage and severe side effects including compensatory sweating.
+When ETS is used to treat focal hyperhidrosis areas besides the palms, there appears to be reduced benefit and greater risk.

 Everyone’s experience with this condition is different.
-So please be patient, explore all your options, explore combinations of your options, adjust techniques, and work with your doctor to find the best treatments for your individual situation.
+So please be patient, explore all your options, explore combinations of options, adjust techniques, and work with your doctor to find the best treatments for your individual situation.
 Keep in mind, also, that research is still being conducted and new treatments, and new ways of using the current treatments, are being worked on.
-Subscribe to our e-newsletter, SweatSolutions and you’ll be among the first to know about the latest developments.
+Subscribe to our News Blog, and you’ll be among the first to know about the latest developments.